engineersubhadip/Git-Tutorial/README.txt

 git add <file> -> This moves files from working area to the Staging area.

-git rm --cached <file> -> This removes file from the Staging area to the working area.
+git restore --staged <file> -> This moves the changes from the Staging Area to the Working Area.

 git commit -> registers staging changes to a commit.
 (Press "i" to enter the commit message and then press esc+:+wq+enter)